 System Verilog Assertion Binding (SVA Bind)

-Now a days we use to deal with modules of Verilog or VHDL or combination of both.
-Mostly verification engineers are not allowed to modified these modules.
-But still SVA addition to these modules is required and easy to verify lot of RTL functionality.
+Nowadays we use to deal with modules of Verilog or VHDL or a combination of both.
+Mostly verification engineers are not allowed to modify these modules.
+But still, SVA addition to these modules is required, and easy to verify a lot of RTL functionality.
 How can you add SVA to these modules?
 Let’s find out !!

 Here is where System Verilog ‘bind’ comes into the picture.
 Generally, you create an SVA bind file and instantiate sva module with the RTL module.SVA bind file requires assertions to be wrapped in a module that includes the port declaration, So now let’s understand this with a small example to understand basic things on how to use SVA bind